 In 2016, June was announced as the official ambassador for Superdrug’s Shades of Beauty campaign, to tackle product inequality in high street beauty, with the aim of making it more accessible for black and Asian women to shop affordably on the high street.
 June was also announced as part of the ‘Grazia Collective’, a line-up of brilliant women ambassadors.

-2017 continues to be a busy year for June, she will be co-presenting ‘The Art Show’ with Will Best and Kate Bryan, a new series coming to Sky Arts.
+2017 continued to be a busy year for June, she co-presented ‘The Art Show’ with Will Best and Kate Bryan, a new series on Sky Arts.
 ‘The Art Show’ is a beautifully filmed, energetic, entertaining and insightful television series, offering a global perspective on human creativity.
 This unique 8 x 1 hour ‘TV’ series aims to expand our understanding of people, places, culture and history.
-She is also due to release her first book, ‘Diversify: Six Degrees of Integration’, which argues the case for how limited we are by social division while inspiring us to make a change.

 In addition, June released her book ‘Diversify: Six Degrees of Integration’.
 In the book, June puts the spotlight on groups who are often marginalised in our society, including women, those living with disabilities, and the LGBTQ community.
 Diversify uncovers how a new approach to how we work, learn and live can help us reach our maximum potential, lessen the pressure on the state, and solve some of the most stubborn challenges we face.
 The book publishes fascinating new research from Professor Anthony Heath and the team at Nuffield College, Oxford University, on the costs of discrimination and the benefits of diversity, in a very divided world.
 Through their research, they have specifically calculated that the cost of discrimination in the UK is 127 billion pounds a year.